-( Table 1, the types of operators )

-Figure 1: Chunking of instructions.
+Figure 1: A comparison of the list-based and chunk-based structures that can be used for instruction encoding.
+In the list-based model, instructions are simply encoded as a list of operations to perform.
+In the chunk-based model, a deeper format is used, whereby instructions are divided according to the position of the binary operation within the list of operations.
+This grouping is a consequence of the fact that the binary operation represents the entry point for the input number Y. As a result, the list model is only sensitive to the number of operations within instructions, while the chunk model is sensitive to both the number of operations and the number of chunks.

-The binary operation plays a crucial rule to characterize the instructions because it is the only one that combines X and Y into a single number.
+The binary operation plays a crucial rule to characterize the instructions because it is the only one that combines two inputs.
 Consecutive unary operations can be chained in sequence, with the input of each operation being the output of the previous.
 The binary operator, however, is peculiar because it requires two inputs, X and Y, the latter of which is only used at this very point.
-As a consequence, All the unary operations before it apply to X and its modification, and all the one following it apply to the result of the binary operation.
+As a consequence, all the unary operations before it apply to the input number X and its modifications, and all the one following it apply to the result of the binary operation.

-It follows that the moment the binary operation divides the flow of operations in three parts, one before and one after.
+It follows that the moment the binary operation divides the flow of operations in three parts.
 Thus, if participants are encoding the deep structure of operations, then their natural way of “chunking” instructions should be as follows: before the binary operation, the binary operation, and after the binary operation.
 As Figure1 shows, this chunking structure is simplified when the binary operator is at the end or at the beginning of the instructions.
 In such cases, the number of chunks decreases from three to two, because either the chunk before or after the binary operation is missing.

+The two types of structures (list-based and chunk-based) make different predictions about the encoding times for instructions of different kinds (Figure 1).

 Here, if participants use the deep structure of instructions to create the representation of task, we first predict that chunking effect is not present in the execution time but in the encoding time.
 It is because if participants encode representation of task, difficulties among instructions will be minimized; in contrast, if the abstraction of instruction is incomplete or participants do not create a representation at all, the execution time would simply reflect the nature of the original instruction.
 Then chunk effect would be present in execution time.
 Given the insights from past RITL studies, our prediction for the execution phase is that execution time is solely influenced by the length of instructions.
 Secondly, we hypothesizes that if participants create representation from instruction, the representation takes the “structured” format instead of the “list” format.
 Thus encoding time would be influenced by the deep structure of instruction.
 Specifically, if participants indeed use the deep structure of operations to memorize instructions, then we predict that, within instructions of the same length, instructions that can be chunked in two parts (i.e., binary operation at the beginning or the end) will be encoded faster than instructions that can be chunked in three parts (binary operations in the middle).